wso2-attic/ballerina-integrator/docs/learn/integration-tutorials/storing-and-forwarding-messages/README.md

 # Storing and Forwarding Messages

-Storing and forwarding messages is used for serving traffic to back-end services that can accept request messages only at a given rate.
+Store and forward pattern is used to achieve several benefits using a messaging system.
+These benefits include asynchronous communication, reliable communication, throttling and variable timing.
+We can use this pattern to serve traffic to back-end services that can accept request messages only at a given rate.
 As each received request is stored in the message store, it ensures guaranteed delivery of a message, making them available for future reference as well.

 This example demonstrates how we can forward a message to an HTTP endpoint in a reliable manner.
 It uses *messageStore* connector module of Ballerina Integrator of EI, to store message and forward it to an HTTP endpoint with required resiliency measures.